-I was hoping to mop up all the messiness from the last entry in a self contained blog.
+I was hoping to mop up all the messiness from the last entry in a self-contained blog.
 But this problem is so big that it could not all fit in one entry.
 I hope I made the case that our current problem is our need to be accepted on both sides of the debate.
-It was inevitable that Christians would be outed as having issue with sin.
+It was inevitable that Christians would be outed as having an issue with sin.
 But Christians have fallen for the very thing that homosexuals want: cultural acceptance.

-This blog is for Christians to understand the Biblical view of this, if this was for homosexuals the conversation would be very different.
+This blog is for Christians to understand the Biblical view of this if this was for homosexuals the conversation would be very different.
 Not in truth but in presentation.
 The Gospel trumps discussion of mastering personal sin.

 As I mentioned we all want to be accepted and all want to fit in.
 That is normal.
-And the Christian job is not to make people feel uncomfortable, however it may be that we are being called to that discomfort ourselves.
+And the Christian job is not to make people feel uncomfortable, however, it may be that we are being called to that discomfort ourselves.
 If we stand for something that the culture does not like we should expect blow-back.
-The way we know this is because the Bible calls for us to be humble on what it teaches.
+The way we know this is because the Bible calls for us to be humble about what it teaches.
 It says we will suffer as he did.
 We are not free to seek comfort over what God asks of us.
 So let’s look at why we are not free to capitulate on a topic that is so culturally hot that we would want to.

 But just as we have been approved by God to be entrusted with the gospel, so we speak, not to please man, but to please God who tests our hearts.
 (1 Thessalonians 2:4)